 PREREQUISITES (STATE-MANDATED COMMON PREREQUISITES)

-A maximum of nine semester hours in mass communication courses will be accepted from a community college or other lower-level program toward a degree in journalism at USFSP.
+A maximum of nine semester hours in mass communication courses will be accepted from a community college or other lower-level program toward a degree in journalism at USF.
 It is suggested that the nine hours include the equivalent of the department core curriculum.
 Approval by an academic adviser is required.

 All students should also be aware of the immunization, foreign language, and continuous enrollment policies of the university.

 Students should complete 18 semester hours outside the mass communication curriculum and beyond the 36 hours of General Education requirements prior to entering the university or becoming a major.
-If these courses are not taken at the community college, they must be completed at USFSP before the degree is granted.
+If these courses are not taken at the community college, they must be completed at USF before the degree is granted.
 A grade of “C” is the minimum acceptable grade.
 Students are encouraged to complete the following prerequisites, or major, support, or elective courses if available, during the program of study at the community college or in the freshman/sophomore years, and when feasible in General Education/Gordon Rule courses.